Torness nuclear power station: History

 After extensive discussions with the local planning authority and more than twenty other interested organisations, the South of Scotland Electricity Board (SSEB) sought approval of the Secretary of State for Scotland in 1973 for Torness as a site for a nuclear power station.
 A public exhibition was held at Dunbar in February 1974 to explain the Board's proposals, and in June 1974, a public inquiry was held.

 There was widespread public opposition to the building of a nuclear plant at Torness.
 Diverse campaigning groups came together to highlight the environmental and human cost of nuclear power stations.
 In May 1978, 4,000 people marched from Dunbar to occupy the Torness site.
 Many of them signed a declaration to “take all nonviolent steps necessary to prevent the construction of a nuclear power station at Torness”.

 The SSEB submitted designs for four types of reactor then being considered by HM Government for the next stage of the UK civil nuclear programme: the advanced gas-cooled reactor (AGR), the Steam Generating Heavy Water Reactor (SGHWR), the Light Water Reactor (LWR) and the High Temperature Reactor (HTR).
 In February 1975, the Secretary of State for Scotland granted the SSEB statutory consent for the location of future nuclear power stations and, after review of the four alternative reactor types, consent was given on 24 May 1978 for construction of the AGR station.

 The construction, which was undertaken by a consortium known as National Nuclear Corporation ('NNC'), began in 1980.
 The reactors were supplied by NNC, the boilers by NEI and the turbines by GEC.

-Torness was the last of the United Kingdom's second generation nuclear power plants to be commissioned (25 May 1988).

 The station consists of two advanced gas-cooled reactors (AGR) capable of producing a peak rating of 1,364 MWe.
-Upon deregulation of the United Kingdom's electricity generation market it passed to the state-owned Scottish Nuclear, privatised as part of British Energy which was sold to the French company Électricité de France (EDF) in January 2009, and incorporated in the latter's UK subsidiary EDF Energy.
+In February, 1989, Torness Unit 2 became the last advanced gas-cooled reactor commissioned.
+On deregulation of the United Kingdom's electricity generation market the following year, Torness passed to the state-owned Scottish Nuclear, privatised as part of British Energy which was sold to the French company Électricité de France (EDF) in January 2009, and incorporated in the latter's UK subsidiary EDF Energy.
 It was expected to operate until 2030.
 Cracking is now expected to cause the closure of the plant in March 2028.

+In December 2024, in response to concerns over energy security following delays to the opening of Hinkley Point C, EDF announced that the life of Torness would be extended two years until March 2030.

+In January 2025, EDF stated that "their ambition is to generate beyond these dates [of March 2030], subject to plant inspections and regulatory oversight".